 The infinite world in Minecraft is waiting for you to explore, but you just can’t get in.
 It keeps not responding forever.
 How annoying it is!
 Don’t worry, Minecraft not responding is nothing new.
-Thousands of players are complaining about the same issue.
-The good news is that you can solve it.
+Thousands of players are reporting the same issue.
+The good news is that you can solve it easily.

 Why is my Minecraft not responding?